stelzinga/MF/MGT_99.Legend.md

 This includes all those intangible assets like procedures, referential, etc that are not Accounting Assets either.

 ### Data
 The terms *Data* and *Information* a.k.a. *Info* are often used interchangeably, but they aren't the same.
-Data is defined as individual facts, while information is the organisation and interpretation of those facts.
+Data is defined as individual facts, while information is the organisation and interpretation of those facts within a relevant context.
 Data is an intangible Asset, but has its own classification given its importance.
 Data is technically a combination of a physical repository (classified under Infrastructure) and the content held therein.
-Content can be anything broken down into two key types: *Structured Data* spreadsheets, databases and *Unstructured Data* like videos, music, pictures, text, presentations, source code, etc.
+Content can be anything broken down into two key types: *Structured Data* (spreadsheets, databases,...), and *Unstructured Data* (videos, music, pictures, text, presentations, source code,...).

 ### Services
 This refers to Services provided by Suppliers and which are not any of the above e.g.  trading venues.

-For each Asset XXX in above key deliverables the following aspects can be relevant:
+For each Asset in above key deliverables the following aspects can be relevant:
 - Type: whether the Asset is serviced/procured internally i.e. through an Internal Supplier or externally i.e. through an external Supplier.
 - Overview: description which can include aspects like history.
 - Category: the category of the Asset (software, hardware, ...).